-If additional support or information is needed from the DOE National Laboratory or DOE plant and site, the EIC team will contact the POC.
+If additional support or information is needed from the DOE National Laboratory or DOE plant and site, the EIC team will contact the POC or, in some cases, the team directly.

 3. Teams: Applicants apply to EIC as a team, composed of a Principal Investigator (PI) with a commercially relevant technology, an Entrepreneurial Lead (EL), and an Industry Mentor (IM) (see below for team member descriptions).
 Over the course of the training, teams identify potential market pathways for their selected technology, as well as identify opportunities where further development could lead to commercial value.
 The time commitment to this program is significant for both the PI and the EL, and teams should do their best to organize their workload during the training period accordingly.
+A lab, plant, or site can have optional support from additional team members, but the additional team members cannot be compensated with the EIC Topic 2 funding.